socunzombi/DailyCodingProblem/README.md

 The folder structure is as straightforward as a piece of cake:

-- **YYYYMMDD**: Each folder is like a delicious slice of time, containing the problem's readme, the 'src' folder with all the coding magic, and a makefile that's your personal code chef.
+- **problem_YYYYMMDD**: Each folder is like a delicious slice of time, containing the problem's readme, the 'src' folder with all the coding magic, and a makefile that's your personal code chef.
 Cook up some C, C++, or Rust goodness with just a make command! 🍳

 - **src**: This is where the coding wizardry happens.
 Dive in and discover the mystical solutions to coding riddles.
 Warning: May contain traces of magic and caffeine.